Bajo de la Alumbrera mine: History

 In 2008, the mine's owners were investigated for corruption, environmental criminality and gold smuggling.

 The 2009, 2010, and 2011 sustainability report published by the mine's owners downplayed environmental concerns raised about the mine.
 In 2011 and 2012, local community members protested the mine, including blocking the National Route 40 near Belén in May 2012.
 Protests were stopped by police without any dialogue with mine owners.

 The mine stopped operating at the end of 2018.
 By 2018, the nearby Andalgalá community had successfully campaigned to halt the opening of the nearby Agua Rica mine for eight years.

+It has been reported that Glencore intend to reopen the Bajo de la Alumbrera mine in 2026.

 Environmental impact

 The mine's water consumption is the cause of desertification and activists have reported five leaks from the mine's pipelines.
 The water removed from the mud in Tucumán goes into the DP2 canal before reaching the Sali-Dulce river.
 The river is without plant and fish life.
 The canal has copper and arsenic at 20,000 the legal limit and levels of cadmium 5,000 times and mercury 10,000 times the legal limit, according to Bajo Alumbrera activist organization.